minrk/nbstencilaproxy/README.md

 ## How?

+### Configuration of the image

+Several configuration files in the directory `binder/` are picked up by mybinder.org during the image build process and install the required software and several Stencila kernels.

+- `environment.yml` and `requirements.txt` install Python dependencies
+- `runtime.txt` adds an R installation
+- `ìnstall.R` installes and configures the R context for Stencila
+- `postBuild`
+  - installs the notebook extensions for
+    - running a Stencila host and the Stencila user interface via a proxy (details below)
+    - extending the Jupyter UI
+    - enabling the Stencila Jupyter context

+The default archive is set in `binder/postBuild` by configuring the environment variable `STENCILA_ARCHIVE`.

 ### Running Stencila in the Jupyter container

 We first used Stencila's development build to run the app using `node make -w -s -d /our/own/dir`, but struggled a bit to configure the file storage, i.e. the `dar-server`, to use the directory we want to, and to run it in a full path configured by us instead of `make.js` starting the `dar-server` relative to `__dirname`.